 Many different SAJF and other alternative energy sources for aircraft are in development.
 Some companies, such as Gulfstream, are regularly running their jets on 50/50 biofuel with great results.
 Unfortunately, due to lack of availability, these companies often have to truck the biofuel across the country, which clearly offsets the carbon emissions the fuel itself saves.
 These forerunners hope this will improve over time as demand increases.

 In addition to SAJF interest from big names in business and private jets, NASA has conducted joint studies with the German Aerospace Center and the National Research Council of Canada, which have tentatively shown that biofuel reduces the formation of contrails.
 This is excellent news for the reduction of negative environmental impacts since contrails have shown a major link between aircraft and environmental damage.

 Research continues on unleaded jet fuel under the Piston Aviation Fuels Initiative (PAFI).
 The FAA announced in June that the program was approximately halfway through the engine-testing portion of the program.
-Two different fuels, one from Shell and the other from Swift, won bids for testing under the initiative, although a completion date is unclear.electric aircraft as the future, though this prospect seems more distant.
+Two different fuels, one from Shell and the other from Swift, won bids for testing under the initiative, although a completion date is unclear.As an alternative to SAJF, some researchers are even looking forward to electric aircraft as the future, though this prospect seems more distant.
 In the meantime, others in the aviation industry are doing their share as solar panels at FBOs and other energy-saving technologies are becoming standard practice.

 While the transition to alternative fuels is a slow one, the international business aviation industry is determined to be a forerunner in the pursuit of cleaner travel.
 Soon, every private and business aircraft owner might be able to offset carbon emissions with cleaner, greener fuel options.